mlflow/mlflow/example/multistep/README.rst

   it into the artifact store.

 - **etl_data** (etl_data.py): Converts the movielens CSV from the
-  previous step into Parquet.
-This drops the size from 500 MB to 115 MB, and allows columnar access of the data.
+  previous step into Parquet, dropping unnecessary columns along the way.
+  This reduces the input size from 500 MB to 49 MB, and allows columnar access of the data.

 - **als** (als.py): Runs ALS on the Parquet version of movielens to estimate the movieFactors and userFactors.
 This produces a relatively